My articles are written from the perspective of being a successful author on HubPages, blogger, website owner and author of ebooks.

 Reading several Pick-A-Path books of varying length will give you the best insight on how to write them.
 If you can, locate a copy from the 1980s to read and compare it with a book written and published after 2005 (make sure it is not a reissue of the 1980s which is being done now).
 You will see how far these books have come in satisfying the reader's appetite for adventure, while still telling a good story.

 Writing a Pick-A-Path book is not only challenging but it can be very rewarding when you finish writing it and see that all your jumps worked out perfectly.
 Keeping copious notes is the only way to stay on track.
-Use a copybook to make your own diagrams or use my flow chart, whatever works for you.
+Use a copybook or posterboard to make your own diagrams or you can use my flow chart, whatever works for you.
 Good luck and have fun.

 © 2014 awordlover